Enrique1987/databricks/01_Databricks_Architect_and_Engineer_Interview_Questions.md

 So, I decide to lower the power of the cluster and increase it only if necessary, realizing that starting with such a high power was a mistake.

+#### Question 6

+**Managed vs External tables, what can you tell me about them, when to use some and when to use others ?**

+- `External Tables` are tables that are mounted on top of a stroage location, and herefore need to use "location" when they are created.
+Need a location outside databricks wherethe data is located. if these tables are deleted the data remain.

+- `Managed Tables` are the ones where teh data is inside databricks, if tables are dopred the dat is deleted.

+In my personal opinion it makes sense to use managed tables in small projects where no external storage is available, i.e. only databricks are available for the project.
+For large projects like a Data Lakehouse it makes more sense to always have external tables pointing to our data.